-Just let us know if you want to close your M Plus Account, or you can use the Current Account Switch Service (CASS).
+Just let us know if you want to close your Private Current Account or Current Account Tracker, or you can use the Current Account Switch Service (CASS).
 It's free to close but you need to make sure you've paid back any money you've borrowed.
-You won't be able to borrow more using your account.
+Until it's closed, you won't be able to borrow more using your account.